apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 ## Upgrade to 1.8.0 from 1.8.0 ##

-1. Remove cordova-1.8.0.jar from the libs directory in your project
+1. Remove `cordova-1.8.0.jar` from the project's `libs` directory
-2. Add cordova-1.8.1.jar to the libs directory in your project
+2. Add `cordova-1.8.1.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-1.8.1.js into your project
+4. Copy the new `cordova-1.8.1.js` into your project
-5. Update your HTML to use the new cordova-1.8.1.js file
+5. Update your HTML to use the new `cordova-1.8.1.js` file
-6. Update the res/xml/plugins.xml to be the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`

 ## Upgrade to 1.8.0 from 1.7.0 ##

-1. Remove cordova-1.7.0.jar from the libs directory in your project
+1. Remove `cordova-1.7.0.jar` from the project's `libs` directory
-2. Add cordova-1.8.0.jar to the libs directory in your project
+2. Add `cordova-1.8.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-1.8.0.js into your project
+4. Copy the new `cordova-1.8.0.js` into your project
-5. Update your HTML to use the new cordova-1.8.0.js file
+5. Update your HTML to use the new `cordova-1.8.0.js` file
-6. Update the res/xml/plugins.xml to be the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`

 ## Upgrade to 1.8.0 from 1.7.0 ##

-1. Remove cordova-1.7.0.jar from the libs directory in your project
+1. Remove `cordova-1.7.0.jar` from the project's `libs` directory
-2. Add cordova-1.8.0.jar to the libs directory in your project
+2. Add `cordova-1.8.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-1.8.0.js into your project
+4. Copy the new `cordova-1.8.0.js` into your project
-5. Update your HTML to use the new cordova-1.8.0.js file
+5. Update your HTML to use the new `cordova-1.8.0.js` file
-6. Update the res/xml/plugins.xml to be the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`

 ## Upgrade to 1.7.0 from 1.6.1 ##

-1. Remove cordova-1.6.1.jar from the libs directory in your project
+1. Remove `cordova-1.6.1.jar` from the project's `libs` directory
-2. Add cordova-1.7.0.jar to the libs directory in your project
+2. Add `cordova-1.7.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-1.7.0.js into your project
+4. Copy the new `cordova-1.7.0.js` into your project
-5. Update the res/xml/plugins.xml to be the same as the one found in framework/res/xml/plugins.xml
+5. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`

 ## Upgrade to 1.6.1 from 1.6.0 ##

-1. Remove cordova-1.6.0.jar from the libs directory in your project
+1. Remove `cordova-1.6.0.jar` from the project's `libs` directory
-2. Add cordova-1.6.1.jar to the libs directory in your project
+2. Add `cordova-1.6.1.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-1.6.1.js into your project
+4. Copy the new `cordova-1.6.1.js` into your project
-5. Update the res/xml/plugins.xml to be the same as the one found in framework/res/xml/plugins.xml
+5. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`

 ## Upgrade to 1.6.0 from 1.5.0 ##
-1. Remove cordova-1.5.0.jar from the libs directory in your project
+1. Remove `cordova-1.5.0.jar` from the project's `libs` directory
-2. Add cordova-1.6.0.jar to the libs directory in your project
+2. Add `cordova-1.6.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-1.6.0.js into your project
+4. Copy the new `cordova-1.6.0.js` into your project
-5. Update your HTML to use the new cordova-1.6.0.js file
+5. Update your HTML to use the new `cordova-1.6.0.js` file
-6. Update the res/xml/plugins.xml so that it is the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`
-7. Replace the res/xml/phonegap.xml with res/xml/cordova.xml so that it is the same as the one found in framework/res/xml/cordova.xml
+7. Replace `res/xml/phonegap.xml` with `res/xml/cordova.xml` to match `framework/res/xml/cordova.xml`

 ## Upgrade to 1.5.0 from 1.4.0##
-1. Remove phonegap-1.4.0.jar from the libs directory in your project
+1. Remove `phonegap-1.4.0.jar` from the project's `libs` directory
-2. Add cordova-1.5.0.jar to the libs directory in your project
+2. Add `cordova-1.5.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new cordova-1.5.0.js into your project
+4. Copy the new `cordova-1.5.0.js` into your project
-5. Update your HTML to use the new cordova-1.5.0.js file
+5. Update your HTML to use the new `cordova-1.5.0.js` file
-6. Update the res/xml/plugins.xml so that it is the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`
-7. Replace the res/xml/phonegap.xml with res/xml/cordova.xml so that it is the same as the one found in framework/res/xml/cordova.xml
+7. Replace `res/xml/phonegap.xml` with `res/xml/cordova.xml` to match `framework/res/xml/cordova.xml`

 ## Upgrade to 1.4.0 from 1.3.0 ##
-1. Remove phonegap-1.3.0.jar from the libs directory in your project
+1. Remove `phonegap-1.3.0.jar` from the project's `libs` directory
-2. Add phonegap-1.4.0.jar to the libs directory in your project
+2. Add `phonegap-1.4.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new phonegap-1.4.0.js into your project
+4. Copy the new `phonegap-1.4.0.js` into your project
-5. Update your HTML to use the new phonegap-1.4.0.js file
+5. Update your HTML to use the new `phonegap-1.4.0.js` file
-6. Update the res/xml/plugins.xml so that it is the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`
-7. Update the res/xml/phonegap.xml so that it is the same as the one found in framework/res/xml/phonegap.xml
+7. Update `res/xml/phonegap.xml` to match `framework/res/xml/phonegap.xml`

 ## Upgrade to 1.3.0 from 1.2.0 ##
-1. Remove phonegap-1.2.0.jar from the libs directory in your project
+1. Remove `phonegap-1.2.0.jar` from the project's `libs` directory
-2. Add phonegap-1.3.0.jar to the libs directory in your project
+2. Add `phonegap-1.3.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new phonegap-1.3.0.js into your project
+4. Copy the new `phonegap-1.3.0.js` into your project
-5. Update your HTML to use the new phonegap-1.2.0.js file
+5. Update your HTML to use the new `phonegap-1.2.0.js` file
-6. Update the res/xml/plugins.xml so that it is the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`
-7. Update the res/xml/phonegap.xml so that it is the same as the one found in framework/res/xml/phonegap.xml
+7. Update `res/xml/phonegap.xml` to match `framework/res/xml/phonegap.xml`

 ## Upgrade to 1.2.0 from 1.1.0 ##
-1. Remove phonegap-1.1.0.jar from the libs directory in your project
+1. Remove `phonegap-1.1.0.jar` from the project's `libs` directory
-2. Add phonegap-1.2.0.jar to the libs directory in your project
+2. Add `phonegap-1.2.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new phonegap-1.2.0.js into your project
+4. Copy the new `phonegap-1.2.0.js` into your project
-5. Update your HTML to use the new phonegap-1.2.0.js file
+5. Update your HTML to use the new `phonegap-1.2.0.js` file
-6. Update the res/xml/plugins.xml so that it is the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`
-7. Update the res/xml/phonegap.xml so that it is the same as the one found in framework/res/xml/phonegap.xml
+7. Update `res/xml/phonegap.xml` to match `framework/res/xml/phonegap.xml`

 ## Upgrade to 1.1.0 from 1.0.0 ##
-1. Remove phonegap-1.0.0.jar from the libs directory in your project
+1. Remove `phonegap-1.0.0.jar` from the project's `libs` directory
-2. Add phonegap-1.1.0.jar to the libs directory in your project
+2. Add `phonegap-1.1.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new phonegap-1.1.0.js into your project
+4. Copy the new `phonegap-1.1.0.js` into your project
-5. Update your HTML to use the new phonegap-1.1.0.js file
+5. Update your HTML to use the new `phonegap-1.1.0.js` file
-6. Update the res/xml/plugins.xml so that it is the same as the one found in framework/res/xml/plugins.xml
+6. Update `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`

 ## Upgrade to 1.0.0 from 0.9.6 ##
-1. Remove phonegap-0.9.6.jar from the libs directory in your project
+1. Remove `phonegap-0.9.6.jar` from the project's `libs` directory
-2. Add phonegap-1.0.0.jar to the libs directory in your project
+2. Add `phonegap-1.0.0.jar` to the project's `libs` directory
 3. If you are using Eclipse, please refresh your eclipse project and do a clean
-4. Copy the new phonegap-1.0.0.js into your project
+4. Copy the new `phonegap-1.0.0.js` into your project
-5. Update your HTML to use the new phonegap-1.0.0.js file
+5. Update your HTML to use the new `phonegap-1.0.0.js` file
-6. Add the res/xml/plugins.xml so that it is the same as the one found in framework/res/xml/plugins.xml
+6. Add the `res/xml/plugins.xml` to match `framework/res/xml/plugins.xml`